 High-end | $2,000 |

-When you decide to have your home washed, you have various options to choose from, including the option between pressure washing and power washing.
-While they sound similar, these are two different cleaning methods, and each has its own equipment, process, and prices to consider.
-The table and subsections below will discuss the differences between pressure washing and power washing, including what each offers, the pros and cons, and the average cost for cleaning a 1,500 to 2,000 square foot house.
+On the other hand, power washing costs between $0.35 and $0.70 per sq.ft.
+When you decide to wash your home, you can choose between pressure washing and power washing.
+While they sound similar, these are two different cleaning methods, and each has specific equipment, processes, and prices to consider.
+The table and subsections below discuss the differences between pressure washing and power washing, including what each offers, the pros and cons, and the average cost for each service expressed per square foot.

-The average cost of pressure washing is slightly cheaper, with most people spending $120 to $700 on the service for a 1,500 to 2,000 square foot house with mild-to-moderate amounts of grime, dirt, or algae to remove.
+The average cost of pressure washing is slightly cheaper.
+Most people spend $0.30 per sq.ft. on simple to moderate jobs up to $0.80 per sq.ft. on heavy-duty jobs.
+The cost depends on the amount of grime, dirt, or algae to remove.
 It uses unheated water under pressure, fed through a pressurizing motor powered by either electricity or gas.
 The electricity and water may or may not be sourced from your home, depending on the company that you use.
 It generally involves detergent to help facilitate the cleaning process, although non-chemical cleaners can be requested for areas near plants or children.

-Power washing, which costs more at about $600 to $1,600 per service, is similar but uses heated water to clean.
+Power washing, which costs $0.35 to $0.70 per sq.ft., is similar but uses heated water to clean.
 This can be advantageous for certain types of grime or dirt and can help remove more dirt in a shorter amount of time.
 It is usually not recommended for siding.
 Power washing is best used on surfaces like concrete that will not be damaged by heat and pressure.
 Heated power washing is a little more expensive because of the heat required and the equipment used for the job.
 It may or may not be the right choice for your needs, so you will want to ask your service provider what is best.

-The average pressure washing cost per square foot is $0.08 to $0.35 for mild-to-moderate grime removal and $0.40 to $0.80 for tougher jobs.
+The average pressure washing cost per square foot is $0.30 to $0.80.
 However, many companies have minimums.
 So if you have a small job, your costs may be higher than what your square footage may equal out to.
 It is very common to have minimum costs between $100 and $350.
 If you have a small house with some mild algae streaks, you may spend a minimum of $100, regardless of what the square foot costs work out to be.
+In addition, you may also pay about $2 per hour for the water used.
+You will see this cost reflected in your next water bill.
+Most companies hook up to your water supply to perform the pressure washing work.

 Although several companies charge by the hour or the job, many still charge by the square foot to ensure that they can provide adequate cleaning and equipment for the job.
 Typically, you will find that rates get cheaper as the square footage increases and that not all companies will have the same rates.
 If you are pressure washing a fence or linear surface, you will have to ask about the variance in pricing.
 This is also why many companies set flat rates for certain services that are commonly used.